zdy93/FTL-Trans/README.md

 ```
 We refer users to [run_clbert_ftlstm.py](./run_clbert_ftlstm.py) for detalied explanation of each parameter.

 We also provide [preprocessing.py](./preprocessing.py) and [split_into_chunk.py](./split_into_chunk.py) for preprocessing data and spliting data into chunks.
-However, if your data does not has the same format as ours, which means that your data does not have the columns that we have (Adm_ID, Note_ID, chartdate, charttime, category, TEXT, dischtime, Label).
+However, if your data does not has the same format as ours, which means that your data does not have the columns that we have (Adm_ID, Note_ID, chartdate, charttime, TEXT, Label).
 You need to modify the code before implmenting preprocessing.